Augiedog/pokeDex/README.md

 # PokeDex

-I built this App to see if I could with React JS. the data is powered from PokeAPI 'thank you for the free use!' hope you have fun using the app and thank you for taking intrest in how it's made
+I built this App to as a fun project with React JS. the data is powered from PokeAPI 'thank you for the free use!' hope you have fun using the app and thank you for taking intrest in how it's made